Skip to Main Content

 Vlorë is reachable by road from Tirana in approximately two hours, making it a viable day trip from the capital or a natural stop on a longer southern Albania itinerary that continues toward Sarandë and the border with Greece.
 The summer months from June through August concentrate tourist traffic heavily along the Albanian Riviera, and waterfront restaurants across Vlorë operate at capacity during that window.
 Visiting in May or September offers the same access to fresh Adriatic catch with considerably fewer logistical constraints.

-Given that verified booking details, hours, and contact information for The Yacht Restaurant are not confirmed in current records, travellers should verify current operating status directly on arrival or through local accommodation recommendations.
+The Yacht Restaurant is walk-in friendly.
 The broader waterfront strip in Vlorë is walkable, and the visual logic of the bay makes orientation direct once you reach the seafront.

 For those building a wider Albania dining itinerary, Pizzeria Da Fabio in Lezha represents the Italian-Albanian culinary crossover that characterises the northern coast.
 The full Albanian picture rewards sequential visits rather than a single data point.